FrankC01/pysui/doc/source/intro.rst

 All **pysui** SDK usage starts with the creation of one kind of SuiClient.
-The client's job is handling the interactions between itself and the SUI blockchain via a particular SUI API (JSON, GraphQL or gRPC).
+The client's job is handling the interactions between itself and the SUI blockchain via a particular SUI protocol (JSON RPC, GraphQL or gRPC).

 What type of client you use depends on a number of factors: